theBatman07/QGIS-Plugin-for-Volume-Calculation/README.md

 - Open QGIS, click on Plugins > Manage and Install Plugins > Settings, and enable Show also Experimental Plugins

-- Go to Install from Zip and Choose the Zip file from the clone repo and Click on Install Plugin
+- Go to Install from Zip and Choose the Zip file from the clone repo (VolumeCalculator.zip) and Click on Install Plugin

 - You can now see the Plugin in QGIS Processing Toolbox.
 (You can also search for 'Volume Calculation' and will show the plugin)